 Risk of Total Capital Loss: F

 Most people don’t understand how to use cryptocurrency, or how it is valued.
 For example, Bitcoin’s value is based on scarcity and demand and supply.
-Bitcoin is a limited supply item, capped at 21m units and is traded like a stock.
-I believe blockchain technology is here to stay but I have no idea where cryptocurrency values will be long-term.
+Bitcoin is a limited supply item, capped at 21million units and can be traded 24/7 like a stock.
+Blockchain technology is here to stay but no one knows where cryptocurrency values will be long-term.

 Alternative Best Investments

 Overall Risk: F

 There are plenty of high-risk alternative investments ranging from buying shares in oil wells to buying and selling cars.
 I know nothing about either of those.

 I have been dabbling in sports tickets since 2014 and my annual returns have been a little over 60% annually.
 This is high risk and I wouldn’t recommend putting more than a few percent of your savings into this.